 - When will we know if our organization has been awarded a grant?

 - The HPCF Board will make its award decisions in September.
-Organizations receiving grants will be invited to a Grant Awards Reception, where they will be presented with their grant checks.
+Organizations receiving Annual Grants will be invited to an Annual Grant Awards Reception, where they will be presented with their grant checks.
 Applicants who are not awarded grants will receive a personal call from a member of the HPCF Grants Committee to discuss the Board’s decision not to fund the organization’s request.

 - Are there reporting requirements?

 - We require all Annual Grant recipients to submit an Interim Grant Report.A Report Form will be sent to you once you have been awarded your grant.

 - We ask all Annual Grant recipients to submit 3 to 5 hi-resolution photos of the programs for which they receive funding.
 Exceptions are made when this is not possible for privacy or other reasons.